lucax88x/openapi/README.md

 - Media Library
 - Imports
 - Sitemaps
-- Health
+- Health ✅
 - Add Delivery Status

 ## TODOs and future ideas
-- add all the api endpoints
+- add all the api endpoints from our docs
 - share the OpenAPI spec file on edit.livingdocs/api/openapi.yml
+- embedd the Swagger UI in our docs
+- support downstream